Finding Community on the Streets

-From the occasional person or couple at a main intersection, to a consistent rotation of people sleeping on cardboard and blankets in the doors of downtown businesses and on the benches in the city parks, to large encampments in and around the city, both hidden and in plain sight.
-The homeless population in Olympia, Washington has exploded in recent years.
+The population of unhoused people living in Olympia, Washington has exploded in recent years; from the occasional person or couple looking for work at a main intersection; to people sleeping on cardboard in the shelter of downtown business doorways; to large encampments in and around the city, both hidden and in plain sight.

 Tenant Rights rally outside the Olympia City Hall.
 Community members called for more protections for renters, such as payment plans for move-in fees, as well as rent control.

 Mike invited me to check out the wreath-making operation they had going, which was in Tent City.
-That fall, the street community had taken over an empty parking lot across from the bus stop (and under the shadow of one of the new apartment buildings of downtown), which had come to be known as Tent City.
-So the following day I went downtown to check it out.
-I had passed the encampment several times and was curious about it– I knew the wealthier people of Olympia (especially the managers of the brand new apartment building) were pushing the city to evict the parking lot, but I had never actually been inside the encampment.
+That fall, the street community had taken over an empty parking lot across from the bus station (and under the shadow of one of the brand-new "affordable" apartment buildings).
+The following day I went downtown to check it out.

 HoHoHobos wreath-making shack in Tent City.